kylekaba/3dep-lidar-processing/README.md

 As of this version, the most straight forward approach to apply this code is to replace the following variables within the **lidar_utils.py** script:

 ```
-# Example Usage: Using 3 CPUs, process the entire directory
+# Example Usage: Using 3 CPUs, process the first 9 .laz files within the directory input at 1 meter resolution and save the .tif files with EPSG Code 3857 as the CRS
-data_directory = 'path-to-laz-files'
+data_directory = 'path/to/laz/files'
-oput_dir = 'path-to-output-directory'
+output_directory = 'output/directory'
+dem_resolution = 0.3  # User-defined DEM resolution
+elevation_units = 'm'  # The units the elevation data are measured in (converted to meters) ('m', 'ft', 'km')
+epsg_code = '3857'  # User-defined EPSG code

 if __name__ == '__main__':
-    process_directory(data_directory, oput_dir,num_cores,None,None)
+    process_directory(data_directory, output_directory, num_cores=1, dem_resolution=dem_resolution, elevation_units=elevation_units, epsg_code=epsg_code, n_start=0, n_end=1)
 ```

 *data_directory*: The directory where the .las or .laz aerial lidar point clouds are hosted.

 *oput_dir*: The desired output directory where the four lidar derivative products (Digital Terrain Model (DTM), Digital Surface Model (DSM), Canopy Height Model (CHM), and Land Cover Classification Maps.

-*num_cores*: The number of CPU processors that will be used.
+*output_directory*: The number of CPU processors that will be used.
 Each processor will independently process a .las or .laz file.

+*dem_resolution*: The desired output resolution of the rasters in meters.

+*elevation_units*: The units that elevations are measured in within the lidar point cloud.
+Current options are meters, ft, and km.
+Depending on the units, the code converts the elevation data to have units of meters.

+*epsg_code*: The CRS the user wishes to save the GeoTIFF rasters in.

 *n_start*: Starting index used to indicate where in the sorted list of .laz files the processing will begin.
 Default is **None**.